simplegeo/SimpleGeo.framework/README.md

 `SimpleGeo.framework` embeds
 [ASIHTTPRequest](http://allseeing-i.com/ASIHTTPRequest/), so that will become available when you introduce this as a dependency.
+Change `#import "ASIHTTPRequest.h"` to `#import <SimpleGeo/ASIHTTPRequest.h>`.

+**NOTE**: Due to the way `SimpleGeo.framework` uses ASIHTTPRequest to make OAuth-signed calls, **Basic Authentication WILL NOT WORK** if you are also using ASIHTTPRequest.

 ## Embedding in a Cocoa Application